-The network theme is further advanced and the issues of implementation, configuration and dealing with present day data streams (such as for multimedia applications) are addressed.
-There are specialist modules on planning and implementing secure systems, and on working on projects in an industrial environment, which will prepare you to analyse requirements, and design and implement a secure network system.
+The network theme is further advanced and the issues of implementation, configuration and dealing with present-day data streams (such as for multimedia applications) are addressed.
+There are specialist modules on planning and implementing secure systems, and on working on projects in an industrial environment, which will prepare you to analyze requirements, and design and implement a secure network system.
 You will also complete a major project involving these aspects.

 Subjects of study include:

 - Individual Project